Welcome to today's edition of the Rush 24-7 podcast.

 Whoa.

-On the situation room on CNN last night, Wolf Blitzer talking with Jack Cafferty.
+On the Situation Room on CNN last night, Wolf Blitzer talking with Jack Cafferty.

-And uh Blitzer said, hey, Jack, between Mitt Romney and McCain out there, they're trading barbs left and right.
+And Blitzer said, hey, Jack, between Mitt Romney and McCain out there, they're trading barbs left and right.

-All of a sudden, uh John McCain is being decried by the conservative wing of the Republican Party.
+All of a sudden, John McCain is being decried by the conservative wing of the Republican Party.

 But it's all about electability.